How To Resolve Merge Conflicts in Git

 Tips On How to Prevent Merge Conflicts

-Merge conflicts only happen when the computer is not able to resolve the problem automatically.
+Merge conflicts only happen when a system cannot resolve the problem automatically.

 Here are some tips on how to prevent merge conflicts: